prandzio99/guessing_game/README.md

 As of now, the game has some modifiable settings through `game.cfg`.

-There's also a scoreboard updated locally, that is every time you input a different name, a new record will appear.
+There's also a scoreboard updated locally, that is - every time you input a different name in the game, a new record will appear.

+### Planned features
+- game statistics e.g. average number of attempts needed to guess
+- multi-player gameplay (host player and additional player(s))
+- scoreboards for different game settings
+- GUI? maybe?

 ## Known bugs
 1. Hints might not be accurate when it comes to how close you are to the solution.